 Our team comes from a variety of scientific, medical, and nonmedical backgrounds.
 We’ve come together to investigate how the kinds of disease-reversal which we and many forward-thinking physicians and patients have seen might be reliably demonstrated through controlled clinical trials.
 We hold that the kind of medicine we advocate is a necessary adjustment to widely-practiced evidence-based medicine.
-We seek to correct three primary shortcomings of EBM:
+We seek to correct four primary shortcomings of EBM:

-- A bias towards symptom-managing drugs and away from addressing potentially resolvable environmental causes of chronic disease.
+- A bias towards symptom-management and away from addressing potentially resolvable environmental causes of chronic disease.

 - A naive understanding of decision analysis that leads to practically equating an optimal medical decision with using only “proven” therapies.